This post may contain affiliate links, which help keep this content free. (Full disclosure)

 French Onion Chicken (Easy 30-Minute Meal!)

-French onion baked chicken is loaded with caramelized onions and melty cheese.
-Make this French onion chicken recipe in just 30 minutes!
+This baked French onion chicken recipe is loaded with caramelized onions and melty cheese.
+Make it in just 30 minutes!

 Recipe VideoTap on the image below to watch the video.